github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 neutralModel(package, type, name, signature, provenance)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-No flow.
-This extensible predicate is used to model elements without flow.
+This extensible predicate is not typically needed externally, but included here for completeness.

 - **provenance**: Provenance (origin) of the flow through.